 For example, in Maine, you can have a car worth $5,000, equity in a home of $47,500 ($95,000 if you are over 60 or disabled), jewelry worth $750, household furniture, and clothing worth $200 per item.
 We carefully review what you own for property to let you know if you will lose any property by filing for bankruptcy.
 We engage in bankruptcy planning with you to maximize the exemptions available to you.

 Not true.
 Many clients wrongly believe that they are bad people for filing for bankruptcy.
 This could not be furthest from the truth.
 Most bankruptcy filings are traceable to factors largely out of anyone’s control, such as job losses, health problems, disability, or divorce.

-How can you be blamed if a factory closes and your employer outsources jobs to China?
+Can you be blamed if a factory closes and your employer outsources jobs to China?
 How can you be blamed if you become disabled and can no longer work?
-How can you be blamed if your spouse leaves and files for divorce?
+If your spouse leaves and files for divorce, can you be blamed?
 Bankruptcy is there to provide people that need it a fresh start.
 It is the rare client who lived beyond their means and intentionally ran up the credit cards.

-We have some clients who have deep moral or religious concerns regarding filing for bankruptcy.
+Some clients hold deep moral or religious concerns regarding filing for bankruptcy.
 It is helpful to understand that modern bankruptcy laws have their roots in The Bible.
 The “seven-year rule” respecting the discharge of debts stems from the “Lord’s Release” in The Bible.
 Deuteronomy mandated that debts be forgiven every seven years, regardless of a person’s circumstances.